Ridgebeck/CarND-Behavioral-Cloning-P3/writeup_template.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file shows image preprocessing steps, the pipeline for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model is based on the Nvidia Dave-2 Network and consists of 5 convolutional layers and 4 fully connected layers.
+For a more detailed description see _Model Architecture and Training Strategy_.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model was first trained on a small dataset to see if overfitting would happen as expected.
+If the algorithm is well designed to learn from the small dataset and overfitting happens at a high degree, it is proven that the algorithm has looked at the correct features to make its prediictions correctly.
+The problem is that it looked too closely at some details and more or less memorized the different images instead of making generalized rules.
+The overfitting can than be reduced in order to allow generalization for different situations to make the use of the algorithm practical for driving a car under different conditions.

+Important for reducing overfitting was collecting and preprocessing the data.
+The image preprocessing steps can be found in the file _image_preprocessing.py_.
+During the first tests on training data for only one track the model was steering towards the left.
+A look at the data shows that due to the fact the course was going in a circle the model was trained to be biased to steer more towards the left side.

+![alt text][image2]

+This was later reduced by recording more data from multiple laps driving in different directions.
+On top of that roughly every second image (random) was horizontally flipped and the steering angle was negated.
+On the example data of only one lap the data looks like this:

+![alt text][image3]

+Because the course has a lot of straight sections the data had to be augmented in order to avoid a bias to steer straight.
+Therefore additional data that was recorded on the curved sections of the track was added.
+While reading in the data it was also made sure that no steering value could have more than a certain amount of samples to get a more balanced data set.

+![alt text][image4]

+Furthermore, the images of the left and right camera were used and an offset to the recorded steering angle was applied.

+![alt text][image5]

+Here is an example of a original picture from a center camera:

+![alt text][image6]

+The image was cropped to remove the details on the horizon and the hood of the car which are not of particular interest to predict the steering angle.

+![alt text][image7]

+In order to allow faster training the image was also resized to 80 x 80 pixels.
+The image data was also randomly adjusted in brightness and randomly rotated in order to create "new data" every time the model was fed with the same original images.

+![alt text][image8]

+I also applied a mask over the center section of the road in order to let the algorithm focus more on the sides of the picture and the curvature of the street.

+![alt text][image9]

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets to ensure that the model was not overfitting.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

-####4.
-Appropriate training data
+#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+See *2.* above.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...